itsmedarpan/EcommerceUsingDjango/README.md

 ## About

-Furniture Shop is a Django-based ecommerce website for buying elegant, quality furniture.
+**Furniture Shop** is a Django-based ecommerce web application for selling elegant, quality furniture.
-This project showcases product listing, categories, user account management, and cart functionality — all built with Django and Tailwind CSS.

-> **Credit:** This project was inspired by and built following tutorials from [Code With Steins](https://www.youtube.com/@CodeWithStein).

-While still a work in progress, it demonstrates key ecommerce concepts and a clean, responsive design.
+While still a work in progress, this project demonstrates key ecommerce concepts and a clean, modern design that’s fully responsive across devices.
 ---

 ## Features